INFX06037/Satz-EKS/readme.md

 -------------------
 - kubectl logs nginx-deployment-84b5985966-m6bcn
 - kubectl describe pod nginx-deployment-84b5985966-m6bcn
+-
-**How to handle memory issue in pod**f
+**How to handle memory issue in pod**
-1. Increase the memory limit of the pod
+1. Increase the memory limit of the pod, by editing the podwithns.yaml
 2. If no memory available, change the instance type of the nodes
 - kubectl get nodes
 1. create a secondary nodegroup with t3 medium and delete the default node group